bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 To use the custom sidecar features, currently in Alpha, you will need to enable them via the PGO feature gate.

 PGO feature gates are enabled by setting the PGO_FEATURE_GATES environment variable on the PGO Deployment.
-For a feature named ‘FeatureName’, that would look like
+For a feature named "FeatureName", that would look like

 PGO_FEATURE_GATES="FeatureName=true"